Razorblade Romance: Music and lyrics

-The overall sound of Razorblade Romance features less focus on guitar than the band's debut, in favor a sleeker and more melodic sound, influenced by the music of the 1980s.
+The overall sound of Razorblade Romance features less focus on guitar than the band's debut, in favor of a sleeker and more melodic sound, influenced by the music of the 1980s.
 "I Love You (Prelude to Tragedy)" was first considered for Greatest Lovesongs Vol. 666, and was thus demoed several times.
 Valo described the song as an "apt intro for the record.
 Short, tight, and smacks you right in the face".
 "Poison Girl" was written about a specific girl in Valo's life and about "how you can destroy something so beautiful".
 "Join Me in Death" was the first single chosen from the album, and was written around the time of Greatest Lovesongs Vol. 666s release.
 Valo continued to work on the song for approximately two years, and took influence from '80s music and the album Isola by Kent.
 Lyrically, the song was inspired by Romeo and Juliet, as well as Blue Öyster Cult's "(Don't Fear) The Reaper", and talks about "how far are you willing to go for somebody you care for".
 According to Valo, "Join Me in Death" was also the first song to feature "that corniness and tongue-in-cheek nature, that was missing from the first album".
 The UK division of BMG initially refused to release the album, as they felt that "Join Me in Death" was too much of a "schlager", fearing it would ruin the rest of the album.